 As I grew more and more comfortable with my camera, I began to seek out more and more natural areas.
 I grew more fond of the mountains.
 National parks became targets for any road trip.
 Such was the case in 2008 when I picked the obscure destination of Wyoming to travel to, a seemingly vast open wilderness with unknown natural beauty waiting to be found.
 I was to spend two weeks getting up there, driving across the state, and looping back to Phoenix, photographing all sorts of unseen (to me) discoveries along the way.
 I didn’t expect to see my first grizzly bears though.

 The one day I was going to spend in Grand Teton National Park threw me an expected curveball.
 Through the bushes and trees, the soon-to-be-famous Grizzly Bear #399 had just come out of her den with her three cubs, one of them also soon-to-be-famous #610.
 I had never seen anything like it.
 I spent the remainder of the day getting acquainted with a few of the local photographers that were also out, then headed to a hotel to stay another night.
 I spent the remainder of the trip there and drove back to Phoenix in one day.

-Movies: How to Train Your Dragon; Star Wars; Star Trek II, IV, VI, VIII; John Carter; anything Pixar; anything Edgar Wright; Hector and the Search for Happiness; LEGO Movie; The Mitchells vs the Machines
+Movies: How to Train Your Dragon; Star Wars; Star Trek II, IV, VI, VIII; John Carter; anything Pixar; anything Edgar Wright; Hector and the Search for Happiness; LEGO Movie; Free Guy; The Mitchells vs the Machines

 Books: The End of Night; Where the Wild Things Were; John Carter series; Walden; Desert Solitaire; Cosmos; A New Earth; The Four Agreements; Cowed; My First Summer in the Sierra